artisanfw/api/README.md

 ```php
 $context = ApiService::i()->getContext();
 ```
-Usually is better to use the Request instead of the Context.
+Usually, it’s better to use the Request instead of the Context.

 ### Configuration
 You can access the configuration file set in the ApiOptions using: